Migrate from Your Lovable React to Next.js

 What happens to my existing codebase?

 Your original codebase remains untouched.
-Next-Lovable creates a new directory with the migrated Next.js project, allowing you to compare and test before fully switching over.
+Next-Lovable generates a new directory with the migrated Next.js project, so you can safely test and compare without affecting your current setup.

 What about Supabase edge functions?

-They stay intact—integration folder is copied over 1:1, ensuring that your Supabase functions continue to work as expected in the migrated project.
+They stay intact—your `supabase/functions` folder is copied over 1:1, ensuring everything continues to work as expected in the migrated project.

 Does it support complex routing?

-Yes, Next-Lovable intelligently converts React Router routes including nested routes, dynamic parameters, and layout components into the equivalent Next.js App Router structure.
+Yes!
+Next-Lovable intelligently converts React Router routes—including nested routes, dynamic parameters, and layout components—into the equivalent structure using Next.js App Router.

 What about my third-party dependencies?